Sunday, August 26

 USA Hockey Arena • Plymouth, Michigan

 Help celebrate the memory of USA Hockey's Jim Johannson with a star-studded showdown featuring American-born hockey stars.
-The current list of confirmed players and coaches is below.
-Check back often for more updates.
+The current list of participating players and coaches is below.

 Note: The Jim Johannson Legacy Fund was establlshed to benefit grassroots community hockey programs across the country, something Jim was passionate about throughout his life ...
 The Ellie Johannson College Fund will assist in providing a college education for its namesake, the two-year-old daughter of Jim and his wife Abby.